Measure and mark for better accuracy

 Establish a definitive rule

-Now that you've established which rule rules the roost, make sure everything else in your shop agrees with it; for example, the rip-fence indicators on your bandsaw and tablesaw, center right, and any other rulers.
+Now that you've established which rule rules the roost, make sure everything else in your shop agrees with it; for example, the rip-fence indicators on your bandsaw and tablesaw, below, and any other rulers.
 If other rulers don't measure up, relegate them to the house.

 Proving a square has the right angle